-GETC participated in the budget process for their appropriation for fiscal year 2005.
-The actual amount approved has not been determined; however, support levels are expected to be \$60,000 less than previous fiscal years as the Government of Guam has experienced a severe revenue crisis and this will most assuredly affect the monies being appropriated to the various agencies.
+GETC participated in the budget process for their appropriation for fiscal year 2006.
+The actual amount approved has not been determined; however, support levels are expected to be approximately \$514,000.

 A Statement of Revenues, Expenditures and Changes in Fund Balance - Budget and Actual (Non-GAAP budgetary basis) is not presented since only certain expenditures are funded by the Government of Guam and a legally adopted budget is not required for GETC as a whole.